 Satisfactory Academic Progress Policy

-Students attending Biola University who wish to receive financial aid (including federal, state, Veterans benefits, Social Security benefits, etc.), in addition to meeting other eligibility criteria, must maintain satisfactory academic progress in their degree or certificate program as described below.
+Students attending Biola University who wish to receive financial aid (including tuition waiver, federal benefits, state benefits, veterans benefits, social security benefits, etc.), in addition to meeting other eligibility criteria, must maintain satisfactory academic progress in their degree or certificate program as described below.